openvinotoolkit/openvino/docs/OV_Runtime_UG/multi_device.md

 @endsphinxdirective

-Notice that MULTI allows you to **change device priorities on the fly**, as shown in the code above.
-You can alter the order, exclude a device, and bring an excluded one back.
+Notice that MULTI allows you to **change device priorities on the fly**.
+You can alter the order, exclude a device, and bring an excluded device back.
 Still, it does not allow to add new devices.

+@sphinxdirective

+.. tab:: C++

+    .. doxygensnippet:: docs/snippets/MULTI1.cpp
+       :language: cpp
+       :fragment: [part1]

+.. tab:: Python

+    .. doxygensnippet:: docs/snippets/ov_multi.py
+       :language: python
+       :fragment: [MULTI_1]

+@endsphinxdirective

 One more thing you can define is the **number of requests to allocate for each device**.
 You can do it simply by adding the number to each device in parentheses, like so: `"MULTI:CPU(2),GPU(2)"`.
 Although, this method is not recommended as it is not performance-portable.
 The suggested approach is to configure individual devices and query the resulting number of requests to be used at the application level, as described below, in [Configuring Individual Devices and Creating MULTI On Top](#configuring-the-individual-devices-and-creating-the-multi-device-on-top).